-Including all native Cacti Species in the United States, from the Southwest, Hawaii, the Midwest, Puerto Rico and Florida.
+Including all native Cacti Species in the United States, from the Southwest, the Midwest, Puerto Rico and Florida.

-Updated April 15, 2021
+Updated April 17, 2022

 Cereus Cacti are the large, tree-like cactuses that we most identify with the southwest.
 While most species occur in Latin America, three in the American Southwest are iconic to the region.

 The Organ Pipe Cactus, which can grow as high as twenty-five feet, is named after its resemblance to pipe organs.
 It grows in primarily in Baja California and Sonora, where it is often the primary element in desert landscapes.
 It also grows in a corner of southwest Arizona, where it is protected at the Organ Pipe Cactus National Monument.

 This gigantic cactus symbolizes the Sonoran Desert, the state of Arizona, northern Mexican cultures, and even the United States around the world.
 They are remarkable organisms, living for over one-hundred and fifty years and acting as hotels for myriad animals.